-- Because the conversation flows more naturally back and forth between the parties, the conversation can take place much more quickly than with text-based TRS.
-As a result, the same conversation is much shorter through VRS than it would be through other forms of text-based TRS.
+- Because the conversation flows more naturally back and forth between the parties, the conversation can take place much more quickly than with a TRS call using a TTY.
+As a result, the same conversation is much shorter through VRS than it would be through a TRS call using a TTY.

 - VRS calls may be made between ASL users and hearing persons speaking either English or Spanish.